 Jeremy Donnelly

-Representing individuals and businesses for more than seventeen years.
+Representing individuals and businesses for more than twenty years.

 Jeremy Donnelly practices in the areas of criminal defense and civil litigation.
-He has represented individuals in state and federal courts accused of a wide variety of offenses, including, but not limited to: bank fraud, racketeering, homicide, conspiracy, DUI, narcotics and firearms offenses, computer crime, and assault.
-In the civil courts, his matters have included contract disputes, civil fraud, civil RICO defense, and unfair trade practices, among others.
-He also handles residential and commercial foreclosures, representing both borrowers and lenders.
+He represents individuals in state and federal courts facing a wide range of allegations, including bank fraud, racketeering, homicide, conspiracy, DUI, narcotics and firearms offenses, computer crime, and assault.
+His civil practice includes contract disputes, civil fraud, civil RICO defense, and unfair trade practices, among other complex matters.

-Most disputes never see a courtroom.
-Attorney Donnelly represents individuals and businesses in arbitrations, mediations, and has helped student athletes navigate NCAA investigations.
+Most disputes never reach trial.
+Jeremy represents individuals and businesses in arbitrations and mediations, and has guided student‑athletes through NCAA investigations.

-Jeremy was an adjunct professor at the University of Connecticut, School of Law from 2011 to 2016.
-He is an active member of the Connecticut Criminal Defense Lawyers Association, Mystery Writers of America, and the West Hartford American Legion: Hayes-Velhage Post 96.
+He served as an adjunct professor at the University of Connecticut School of Law from 2011 to 2016.
+He is an active member of the Connecticut Criminal Defense Lawyers Association, Mystery Writers of America, and the West Hartford American Legion: Hayes‑Velhage Post 96.

 Education